 10. Never.
 Give.
 Up.

-This applies to everything outside of skateboarding, but skaters need to hear this.
+This applies to everything outside of skateboarding, but every skater need to hear this.
 If you can’t ollie, keep trying and trying until you do it.
 Just keep pushing.
-I’ve heard from many skaters that they tried 1,000 times before they landed their first ollie.
+I’ve heard from many skater that they tried 1,000 times before they landed their first ollie.
 You’re starting from the beginning, and it can be awkward for some people.
 Don’t get beaten down, don’t give up.
 Just keep trying and you will land those tricks.
 You’re more than capable!

-Leave a comment below with what helped you the most as a skateboarder and any tips we may have missed!!
+Leave a comment below with what helped you the most as a skater and any tips we may have missed!